Gerald Tindal

 Before becoming Emeritus Professor in 2019, Dr. Tindal was the Castle-McIntosh-Knight Professor in the College of Education – University of Oregon.
 He is the Director of Behavioral Research and Teaching (BRT).
 His research focuses on integrating students with disabilities in general education classrooms, curriculum-based measurement for screening students at risk of learning problems, monitoring student progress, and evaluating instructional programs.

-Dr. Tindal also conducts research on large scale testing and development of alternate assessments, as well as teacher decision-making on test participation, test accommodations, and extended assessments of basic skills.
-He publishes and reviews articles in many special education journals and has written several book chapters and books on curriculum-based measurement and large-scale testing.
-He teaches courses on assessment systems, data driven decision-making, professional writing, research design, and educational program evaluation.
+Dr. Tindal is currently Professor Emeritus and the Director of Behavioral Research and Teaching (BRT) – University of Oregon.
+He is the former Castle-McIntosh-Knight Professor in the College of Education and past Department Head of Educational Methodology, Policy, and Leadership.
+His research focuses on integrating students with disabilities in general education classrooms, curriculum-based measurement for screening students at risk, monitoring student progress, and evaluating instructional programs.
+Dr. Tindal also conducts research on large scale testing and development of alternate assessments.
+This work includes investigations of teacher decision-making on test participation, test accommodations, and extended assessments of basic skills.
+He publishes and reviews articles in many special education journals and has written extensively on curriculum-based measurement and large-scale testing.
+He has also taught scores of courses on assessment systems, data driven decision-making, research design, and program evaluation.
 His research and teaching form the basis for developing digital assessments: easyCBM© (serving 140,000 teachers and one million students across the U.S.), WriteRightNow©, and CBMskills®.